Skip to content

 2.1 Authorization should be performed and enforced server-side

-As for all other security controls transaction authorization should be enforced server-side.
-By no means it should be possible to influence the authorization result by altering data which flows from a client to a server, e.g. by:
+Like all other security controls, transaction authorizations should be enforced on the server side.
+It should never be possible to influence an authorization's result by altering the data that flows from a client to a server by:

-To achieve this, security programming best practices should be applied, such as:
+To ensure that data is only managed on the server side, security programming best practices should be applied, such as:

-To avoid tampering, additional safeguards should be considered.
-For example by cryptographically protecting the data for confidentiality and integrity and while decrypting and verifying the data server side.
+Other safeguards should be considered to prevent tampering, such as encrypting the data for confidentiality and integrity, then decrypting and verifying the data on the server side.

 2.3 Transaction verification data should be generated server-side

-When significant transaction data are transmitted programmatically to an authorization component, extra care should be put into denying client modifications on the transaction data at authorization.
-Significant transaction data that has to be verified by the user, should be generated and stored on a server, then passed to an authorization component without any possibility of tampering by the client.
+If developers decide to transmit significant transaction data programmatically to an authorization component, they should take extra care to prevent any client modifications to the transaction data at authorization.
+All significant transaction data must be verified by the user, generated and stored on a server, then passed to an authorization component without any possibility of tampering by the client.

-A common anti pattern is to collect significant transaction data client-side and pass it to the server.
-In such cases, malware can manipulate these data and as a result, show faked transaction data in an authorization component.
+And when developers collect significant transaction data on the client side and pass it on to the server, malware could manipulate the data and show faked transaction data in an authorization component.

 2.4 Application should prevent authorization credentials brute-forcing